nicolasb49/flappy_bird_clone/README.md

-created a flappy bird clone as a part of a udemy course
+created a flappy bird clone as part of a udemy course